Home » Impact » Circular buildings and infrastructure now » Bio-based and low-carbon materials

 Prevention of decay

-Because there are also some critical concerns when using bio-based materials, a building physicist will be involved in the design of a safe structure.
+Because there are also some critical concerns when using these materials, a building physicist will be involved in the design of a safe structure.

 Bio-based materials are usually biodegradable.
 This makes them susceptible to moisture, mould, insects and erosion.
 This can affect the life of the material and the health of the users.
 The material is often light.
 To achieve good sound insulation, we can advise on proper construction and details.
 When using wood, fire safety is an important aspect to consider.